jina-ai/jina/docs/concepts/executor/docarray-v2.md

 You can refer to the [DocArray v2 readme](https://github.com/docarray/docarray/tree/feat-rewrite-v2) for more details.

-On Jina side this has actually quite a big impact on the spirit of how you are building Executor.
-Indeed, with DocArray v1 the version that is currently used in Jina, the `Document` has a fixed schema and the Executor performs in-place operations on it.
-With DocArray v2 things change slightly.
-Each executor will need to define its own input schema and output schema.
-Of course, there still are predefined schemas that you can use out of the box.
-This Executor to be more expressive and flexible.3
+On the Jina side this has quite a big impact on the spirit of how you build an Executor:

+- With DocArray v1 (the version currently used in Jina), a Document has a fixed schema and an Executor performs in-place operations on it.
+- With DocArray v2, an Executor defines its own input and output schemas.
+It also provides several predefined schemas that you can use out of the box.

 ## (Beta) New Executor API

 To reflect the change with DocArray v2, the Executor API now supports schema definition.
-The design is freely inspired by [FastAPI](https://fastapi.tiangolo.com/).
+The design is inspired by [FastAPI](https://fastapi.tiangolo.com/).

 ```{code-block} python